reactome/graph-add-links/README.md

 	database, and the target identifier and the instance edit.

 Additionally, the "org.reactome.graphdb" package is for connection and direct interaction with the graph database.
 The "org.reactome.graphnodes" package is for modeling of nodes in the graph database for the different types of objects represented.
 The "org.reactome.referencecreators" package is for the different, common types of reference creators extended by the ReferenceCreator class mentioned above.
 The "org.reactome.utils" packages is for any utilities needed to do operations repeated in various parts of the codebase.
-Finally,

 ## The "src/main/resources" directory contains the following required files: